-Student ICT Policy 2006-2007
+Student ICT Policy 2014- 2015

-To allow for the effective use of Information & Communications Technology (ICT) faclities and the creation of a pleasant and safe working environment, each student using ICT facilities at CSN must observe the following points:
+To allow for the effective use of Information & Communications Technology (ICT) facilities and the creation of a pleasant and safe working environment, each student using ICT facilities at COLÁISTE STIOFÁIN NAOFACOLÁISTE STIOFÁIN NAOFA must observe the following points:

-Access to ICT facilities and the colloge network is a privilege extended to you as a student of this institution and is NOT an automatic right
+Access to ICT facilities and the college network is a privilege extended to you as a student of this institution and is NOT an automatic right

-It is mandatory for all students to have their CSN ID card displayed in a prominent position at the workstation when using any computer.
+It is mandatory for all students to have their COLÁISTE STIOFÁIN NAOFA ID card displayed in a prominent position at the workstation when using any computer.
 Any student who cannot provide their ID card for inspection on request may be asked to leave the facility

 All students must log on using their own student name and password!
 Any student who uses another person's account will have their access privileges withdrawn indefinitely